This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 The Health Ministry said people in close contact with the patient have been identified and are being monitored.

-Singapore confirmed its fifth case of Wuhan coronavirus on Tuesday, bringing the total number of cases to five, according to the Ministry of Health.
-The latest case, a 56-year-old woman from Wuhan, is in an isolation room at the National Centre for Infectious Diseases.
+Singapore confirmed three more cases of Wuhan coronavirus on Thursday morning, bringing the total number of cases to 10, according to the Ministry of Health.
+All three cases are Chinese nationals who traveled from Wuhan, according to the Ministry of Health’s statement.

 The Ministry of Health has advised against all travel to Hubei province and non-essential travel to mainland China, adding that all travelers should monitor their health closely for two weeks upon their return to Singapore.